All Episodes

 We're going to oppose him on that basis.

-Some Democrat senators have come out and said they like the guy, and they're going to have a tough time voting against him.
+Some Democrat senators have come out and said they like the guy and they're going to have a tough time voting against him.

-It wasn't until it looked like uh Justice Thomas was going to sail through that they dragged out Anita Hill.
+It wasn't until it looked like Justice Thomas was going to sail through that they dragged out Anita Hill.

-And you know where that came from.
+And you know where that came from?

-Paul Simon, the late Paul Simon Senator from Illinois, his wife was instrumental in dredging up this story.
+Paul Simon, the late Paul Simon senator from Illinois, his wife was instrumental in dredging up this story.

 Anita Hill at first wasn't even game for it.

-And uh this was a late arriving scene.
+And this was a late arriving scam.

-You know they always do, and they're holding their fire right now, and it's uh it's it's gonna it'll manifest itself in the hearings.
+You know, they always do, and they're holding their fire right now.

-You know they're gonna take their shots.
+You know, they're going to take their shots.

 So what's up here?

-Get any lower than that, folks?
+Get any lower than that, folks.

 Hi, Elizabeth.